nama-gatsuo/ofxOpenVR/README.md

 ofxOpenVR
 ====================
 Implementation of Valve Software's [OpenVR](https://github.com/ValveSoftware/openvr) API.
+This addon lets create VR applications (using HTC Vive) on openFrameworks, Windows 10.
 It's forked from smallfly's addon.

 The most important fix comparing original version is about problem of one eye's vertical shift due matrices computations errors.

-This addon lets create VR applications (using HTC Vive) on openFrameworks, Windows 10.
+There are also many smaller improvements, for example, draw_... function for fastest rendering left eye's scene on the screen without additional computations.

 ## Requirements